Drakehinst/JoystickGremlin/tutorials/tutorial_merge_axis_en.md

     1. **Completely** release the forward movement physical axis.
     1. Check that the value of the vJoy axis goes from `0%` to `-100%`.

-**:rocket: IF everything is working as intended, you're done with the configuration! 😄**
+**:rocket: If everything is working as intended, you're done with the configuration! 😄**

 ---